Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 The difference of FUT and FUE hair transplant is very distinctive.
 FUT and FUE are the two primary techniques in hair transplantation, each offering distinct advantages and disadvantages.

-In terms of healing time, patients undergoing FUT expect the donor area to heal in 10 to 14 days, whereas FUE typically requires 5 to 7 days for recovery.
+In terms of healing time, the FUT donor area heals in 10 to 14 days, while FUE heals in 5 to 7 days.
 Both procedures involve minimal discomfort due to local anesthesia, but the overall experience varies based on individual tolerance and the extent of the surgery.

 When considering suitability for patients, FUT is best for those experiencing extensive hair loss who require a larger number of grafts, as it allows for a higher graft yield per session, resulting in a more cost-effective option.
 On the other hand, FUE is more suitable for individuals seeking minimal scarring and who prefer the option of keeping their hair short.